 Today’s girls are becoming empowered to respect themselves, to be assertive, confident and even aggressive.

 But many boys are internalizing a cultural and media message that boys should be passive and defer to the opposite sex, even at the cost of their own self esteem, self respect or safety.
 Additionally, girls are often two years or more ahead of boys in the onset and completion of puberty.

-Crime statistics and community agency reports only compile information about who actually makes reports, their statistics are far less reliable than studies that survey random segments of the population, use gender-neutral language and that guarantee anonymity.
-Further, men are less likely to seek help in domestic violence situations, making commonly cited crime and community agency statistics remarkably unbalanced, leaving a false impression that males make up a small amount of domestic violence victims.
+Crime statistics and community agency reports only compile information about who actually makes reports.
+Their statistics are far less reliable than studies that survey random segments of the population, use gender-neutral language and that guarantee anonymity.
+Further, men are less likely to seek help in domestic violence situations.
+This makes commonly cited crime and community agency statistics remarkably unbalanced, leaving a false impression that males make up a small amount of domestic violence victims.

 Violence is a behavior that children first learn by being the victim of or the witness to trauma and violence.
 Children can also be traumatized by viewing violent media.
 Over sixty years of research has consistently shown that physical punishment by parents or teachers increases childhood aggression and puts youth at high risk for replicating violence in adulthood.

 Unfortunately, their peers, the media and much of the educational materials they will receive from our society will defer to stereotypes and myths.
+Our sons need to hear us specifically state these facts.
 Our presentation of factual information will empower our sons to protect and respect themselves and their partners.